ICJIA/icjia-gata-next-2020/src/markdown/funding/2020-byrne-drug.md

 ---
-title: "FFY17 and FFY18 Edward Byrne Memorial Justice Assistance Grant Comprehensive Law Enforcement Response to Drugs"
+title: "NOTICE OF FUNDING OPPORTUNITY COMPREHENSIVE LAW ENFORCEMENT RESPONSES TO DRUGS"
 created: "2020-04-29"
 posted: "2020-04-30"
 expires: "2020-06-01"
-excerpt: "The Illinois Criminal Justice Information Authority is requesting proposals for grants to support comprehensive law enforcement responses to drugs."
+excerpt: "The Illinois Criminal Justice Information Authority is requesting proposals for grants to support comprehensive law enforcement responses to drugs.
+Grants will be made with FFY17 and FFY18 Edward Byrne Memorial Justice Assistance Grant (JAG) funds.
+A total of $3.5 million in funding will be made available to support the JAG goal of reducing substance misuse and availability in Illinois communities."
 status: "live"
 section: "funding"
 showToc: true